Skip to main content

 Curriculum

-This three-year residency is based at Geisinger South Wilkes-Barre, with select rotations at Geisinger Wyoming Valley Medical Center and the Wilkes-Barre Veterans Affairs Hospital.
+This three-year residency is based at Geisinger South Wilkes-Barre, with select rotations at Geisinger Wyoming Valley Medical Center.
 Our family medicine residency curriculum meets the requirements for both the American Osteopathic Board of Family Physicians (ABOFP) and the American Board of Family Medicine (ABFM) and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 PGY1 rotations

 Your first year emphasizes acute inpatient care with both children and adults.
-You’ll spend one to two half-days per week at your outpatient continuity site.
+You’ll spend one to two half-days per week in our outpatient clinic.

 • Inpatient pediatrics